samyapp/laravel-external-authentication/README.md

 ### Working with "Transient" users

-RemoteAuthGuard can be used for applications which do not have a separate users database table, relying entirely on the remote authentication source to set the attributes that define a user.
+ExternalAuthGuard can be used for applications which do not have a separate users database table, relying entirely on the external authentication source to set the attributes that define a user.

-You can use the provided [TransientUserProvider](src/TransientUserProvider.php) which is automatically registered by the package service provider, and which accepts the attributes passed in from the remote authentication source and will return a user object with the values of each attribute assigned to it without attempting to retrieve an existing user from a database.
+You can use the provided [TransientUserProvider](src/TransientUserProvider.php) which is automatically registered by the package service provider, and which accepts the attributes passed in from the external authentication source and will return a user object with the values of each attribute assigned to it without attempting to retrieve an existing user from a database.

 The Transient user provider can be configured to use any class as the created user object.